 Sweden's nationwide house price index fell by 1.53% (-3.55% inflation-adjusted) during 2018, in contrast to y-o-y rises of 7.57% in 2017, 6.29% in 2016, 12.5% in 2015 and 8.57% in 2014, according to Statistics Sweden.
 During the latest quarter house prices were unchanged (fell slightly by 0.19% inflation-adjusted) in Q4 2018.

 - Greater Stockholm house price index fell by 7.1% y-o-y in 2018 (-9% inflation-adjusted), compared with last year's rise of 4.5%.
 Quarter-on-quarter, house prices dropped 0.7% during the latest quarter.

-- Greater Göteborg house prices increased by 10.9% (8.5% inflation-adjusted), an upsurge from a rise of 6.1% a year earlier.
-House prices rose by 2.2% during the latest quarter.
+- Greater Göteborg house prices dropped 2.1% (-4.1% inflation-adjusted), in contrast to a y-o-y surge of 9.9% a year earlier.
+House prices rose by 1.2% during the latest quarter.

 Yields are moderate in Stockholm, Sweden

 Swedish property yields are moderate.
 This year, we were unable to get yields figures because rents were hard to get in sufficient quantity to be reliable.
 When we surveyed them last year, mid-sized central Stockholm apartments (80 to 120 sq. m.) had the most generous gross yields, at 6 to 7%.
 Other sized properties seemed likely to have lower yields, at around 3 to 4%, and properties in suburban Stockholm also had relatively lower yields, at 3% to 5%, while apartments in the centre of the second-largest city of Gottenburg can yield around 5% to 7%.